Contact and Corrections

 Material changes to provenance, publication status, or rights framing should be treated as editorial events rather than silent drift.

-What must happen before this route can go fully live
+What must remain true while this route is live